Ready to Die - Until Not

 When he died I felt guilty - should I have let him stop his medication in hospital when he was confused and unwell?
 Should I have fought harder?
 I could feel guilt taking hold.

 But then all our talking and honesty held me steady.
-We’d spoken many times about the fact that I might find decisions difficult, that I could make the wrong choice, or choose the easier option for everyone involved.
+We’d spoken many times about the fact that I might find decisions difficult, that I could make the wrong choice.

 I was grateful we’d talked.
-In moments of deep grief I could return to all those conversations and know he would understand my decisions.
-Fiver years on, I still think have moments of strong sadness and then I remember our chats and, I know he’d smile and reassure me about my thoughts.
+In moments of deep grief I could return to all those conversations and know he would understand.
+Five years on, I still have moments of strong sadness and then I remember our chats and, I know he’d smile and reassure me about my thoughts.

 When Talking About it is Too Difficult

-Milly, on the other hand, has never felt comfortable talking about dying.
-She called me and my father morbid whenever the subject came up.
+Milly, on the other hand, has never felt comfortable talking about dying, often calling me and my father morbid whenever the subject came up.

-She’s always said she wants to go on forever: “I’m scared of missing something!”
+She’s always said she’ll go on forever: “I’m scared of missing something!”
 Her commitment to living can’t be questioned - osteoporosis and multiple falls, serious injuries, long hospital stays, cancer, lung disease - and here she is, over 90 and going strong.
 And of course, in her words, she doesn’t have dementia - just “an old and lazy brain”!

 But there is one conversation we’ve had many times.
 Because I understand the difficulties people face at the end of life, I’ve told Milly that I fear I might make the wrong choice or let her down - that I might choose the easier option for me.
 Her response has always been the same: she understood, and she knows, I will do my best.